Updated: 10/14/2016

 Updating WordPress

-If you are only one version behind the current WordPress release, you should be safe to update WordPress.
 But it’s always a good idea to wait at least one week after an update to WordPress is released before updating WordPress on your website.
-Generally early release bugs are shaken out within a week, and it’s safe to update.

 If you are two or more versions behind the current WordPress release, you should follow the Codex instructions for incremental upgrades.
-However, once you set up your test environment, you can test upgrading to the current release even if it spans multiple releases.
-If it works without breaking anything, you should be good to go.

 You’ll most likely find that after a WordPress release comes out, themes and plugins might need to be updated as well.